braboj/tutorial-python/README.md

 ## 1. Project Description

 This tutorial offers a comprehensive tutorial for the Python programming language.
+The tutorial is written in the **AsciiDoc** format.
 The tutorial is divided into five parts:

 * Part A - Basic Python Programming
 * Part B - Advanced Python Programming